Multi-FR: A Multi-objective Optimization Framework for Multi-stakeholder Fairness-aware Recommendation: Introduction and Motivation

-Unfortunately, state-of-the-art approaches or platforms for recommendation systems are limited in addressing these issues.
-Traditional user-based approaches can result in unfairness both for consumers and producers, since they mainly focused on maximizing customer satisfaction by tailoring the results according to the personalized preferences of individual customers, largely ignoring the interest of the producers.
-Generally, these platforms employ various data-driven methods \cite{Koren:2009:MFT:1608565.1608614, 10.5555/3015812.3015891, Desrosiers11acomprehensive, DBLP:journals/corr/abs-2101-04852, DBLP:conf/sigir/SunZGGTHMC20, DBLP:conf/kdd/MaMZTLC20}, to estimate the relevance scores of each product-customer pair, and then recommend the top-$k$ most relevant products to the corresponding customers.
-However, these methods can create a huge disparity in the exposure of the producers on real-world datasets due to the ``superstar economics'' \cite{DBLP:conf/cikm/MehrotraMBL018, baranchuk2011economics}, which is unfair for the producers and may also harm the health of the marketplace.
-Other approaches address either consumer \emph{or} producer unfairness, but disregarding the sensitive attributes.
-In addition, although a few approaches considering both the consumer and producer fairness~\cite{Geyik2019,DBLP:conf/www/PatroBGGC20}, they require fine-tuning of weights for multiple objectives, which can be a limitation when fairness objectives have different numerical magnitudes, especially as the number of fairness dimensions increases or the proposed model is not able to be trained end-to-end.
+Unfortunately, existing approaches for recommendation systems/platforms are stuck in the aforementioned issue.
+First, conventional accuracy-centric approaches employ various data-driven models~\cite{Koren:2009:MFT:1608565.1608614, 10.5555/3015812.3015891, Desrosiers11acomprehensive, DBLP:journals/corr/abs-2101-04852, DBLP:conf/sigir/SunZGGTHMC20, DBLP:conf/kdd/MaMZTLC20} to estimate the relevance scores of the consumer-product pair, and then recommend the top-$K$ most relevant products to the corresponding consumers.
+However, these approaches can create a huge disparity in the exposure of the producers due to the ``superstar economics'' \cite{MehrotraMBL018CounterTradeoff, baranchuk2011economics}, which is unfair for the producers and also harms the health of the marketplace.
+Second, many approaches merely address either the consumer-sided fairness~\cite{GeLGXLZP0GOZ21_longtermfairness, racial, LambrechtT19_gender, DBLP:conf/www/SerbosQMPT17} or the producer-sided fairness~\cite{asia:equity-of-attention,pfair_pop, pfair_incremental, DBLP:conf/kdd/SinghJ18, singh:fair-pg-rank, ZehlikeB0HMB17_FAIR}, but neglect the fairness on the other side.
+This is not desirable, as producers and consumers are both indispensable in these marketplaces.
+Third, several approaches~\cite{PatroBGGC20FairRec, Wu0XT21TFROM} consider the fairness on both sides merely at an individual level (e.g., envy-freeness), but ignore the sensitive attributes (e.g., age, gender, popularity) at a group level.
+We regard this as sub-optimal, since the society strives to not overlook the utility of minority groups in the real world.
+Thus, the sensitive attributes should be taken into consideration.